wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 ## Networking

-Inspect the `cluster.yaml` file to determine the network plugin used by the cluster.
+On a master, inspect the `/etc/rancher/rke2/config.yaml` file to determine the network plugin used by the cluster.

-Generally, netwok plugin are configured using Custom Resource Definition - CRDs.
+Generally, a network plugin comes with Custom Resource Definition - CRDs to provide interactions for specific features.
 Those CRDs are additional Kubernetes objects.

-To list the available resources on a cluster: `kubectl api-resources`
+To list the available resources on a cluster: `kubectl api-resources`.
+Do you retrieve something for Calico?

 ### Overlay network

+Most of CNI deployments are based on a daemon set to get a pod managing the configuration on each node.
+This pod refers to a config map for its configuration.

+Here, what is the daemonset?
+What is the config map?

 As seen, Calico is able to integrate or not overlays (IPinIP or VxLAN).

-In the `kube-system` namespace, look at the `ippools` and `configmap/calico-config` objects.

-* Is there an ovelay network?
+Look at the config map used for the CNI daemonset.
+Is there an ovelay network?
-* Is BGP (BIRD) used?